 Because there is evidence that butterflies existed millions of years ago, it’s no surprise that ancient civilizations, like the Chinese and Egyptians, have ancient art pieces depicting butterflies in nature.

 A butterfly could mean a good or bad thing in Japanese folklore, depending on how many you see.
-It was believed that a butterfly was the personification of one’s soul, whether they were living or dead.
-One Japanese superstition said that if a butterfly entered your guest room, it means the person you love most will visit.
-But if you see a large number of butterflies, it’s believed it is a bad omen and serves as a warning that something unfortunate or fatal is coming your way.
+A butterfly was believed to be the personification of one’s soul, whether living or dead.
+One Japanese superstition said that if a butterfly enters your guest room, the person you love most will visit.
+But if you see many butterflies, it’s believed it is a bad omen and warns that something unfortunate or fatal is coming your way.

 Greek and Roman Superstition

 The Romans also believed that butterflies were associated with the soul.
-In fact, the ancient Greeks’ word for the insect was psȳchē, which also meant “soul” or “mind.”
+The ancient Greeks’ word for the insect was psȳchē, meaning “soul” or “mind.”
 Sculptures of the dead often depicted a butterfly exiting the mouth of the deceased due to the belief that a person’s soul exits through their mouth.

 - In many cultures, butterflies symbolize rebirth and transformation.

-- In the Philippines, a black butterfly or moth that enters the home symbolizes death, as the superstition that someone in the family has died or is going to die soon.
+- In the Philippines, a black butterfly or moth that enters the home symbolizes death, as the superstition that someone in the family has died or will die soon.

 - In Devonshire, an old practice was that the whole county would rush to find the first butterfly in the area at the start of the new year.
 Those who killed the first butterfly would be spared from bad luck for the rest of the year.